-Knowledge Base of Psychology
+1. Knowledge Base of Psychology

-Students will demonstrate knowledge of the major concepts, theoretical perspectives, empirical findings, and historical trends in Psychology.
-Measure used to assess whether goal is met: Psychology Major Field Test (MFT).

-Research Methods in Psychology

-• Students will understand and apply basic research methods in Psychology; they will demonstrate knowledge in research design and application, research ethics and the IRB process, data analysis, and data interpretation.
-Measure used to assess whether goal is met: Senior Seminar Paper.

-Critical Thinking Skills in Psychology

-Students will demonstrate critical thinking skills, will explore underlying value assumptions, and will apply the scientific approach to analyze problems related to behavior and mental processes.
-Measures used to assess whether goal is met: Senior Seminar Paper; Psychology as Science (PAS) scale.

-Application of Psychology

-- Students will demonstrate skills in the ethical application of Psychology by successfully completing one of two possible senior level internships: - (a) a research internship in which students conduct original research under the direction of a faculty mentor or - (b) a field internship in which students work at a community agency or organization which engages in applied psychological work.

-Measures used to assess whether goal is met: Internship Supervisor Evaluation Form; Internship Experiential Paper.
+- Students will demonstrate knowledge of the major concepts, theoretical perspectives, empirical findings, and historical trends in Psychology.
+Measure used to assess whether goal is met: Psychology Major Field Test (MFT). - 2.
+Research Methods in Psychology - Students will understand and apply basic research methods in Psychology; they will demonstrate knowledge in research design and application, research ethics and the IRB process, data analysis, and data interpretation.
+Measure used to assess whether goal is met: Senior Seminar Paper. - 3.
+Critical Thinking Skills in Psychology - Students will demonstrate critical thinking skills, will explore underlying value assumptions, and will apply the scientific approach to analyze problems related to behavior and mental processes.
+Measures used to assess whether goal is met: Senior Seminar Paper; Psychology as Science (PAS) scale. - 4.
+Application of Psychology - Students will demonstrate skills in the ethical application of Psychology by successfully completing one of two possible senior level internships: - (a) a research internship in which students conduct original research under the direction of a faculty mentor or - (b) a field internship in which students work at a community agency or organization which engages in applied psychological work.
+Measures used to assess whether goal is met: Internship Supervisor Evaluation Form ; Internship Experiential Paper.

-- Melissa Witkow, Associate Professor of Psychology, Department Chair - Meredyth Goldberg Edelson, Professor of Psychology - James Friedrich, Professor of Psychology - Sue Koger, Professor of Psychology; on Sabbatical, Fall 2017 - Jeremy Miller, Associate Professor of Psychology

-- Erik Noftle, Associate Professor of Psychology; on leave, 2017-18 academic year. - Kyle Stephenson, Assistant Professor of Psychology - Courtney Stevens, Associate Professor of Psychology - Mark Stewart, Professor of Psychology
+- Courtney Stevens, Associate Professor & Department Chair - Meredyth Goldberg Edelson, Professor of Psychology - James Friedrich, Professor of Psychology - Sue Koger, Professor of Psychology - Jeremy Miller, Professor of Psychology - Erik Noftle, Associate Professor of Psychology; on leave, 2017-18 academic year. - Kyle Stephenson, Assistant Professor of Psychology - Mark Stewart, Professor of Psychology - Melissa Witkow, Associate Professor of Psychology, Department Chair